Sustainable Investments: What do Investors Look for in a Business?

-So, it’s only natural that investors still willing to invest in “normal” companies are focusing on ESG factors in order to make relevant long-term investments.
-According to a recent study by PwC, 83% of limited partners and general partners believe that being better at managing ESG factors will either improve returns or reduce risk.
+Can one attract investors by putting in the work with sustainability?
+According to a recent study by PwC, 83% of limited partners and general partners believe that being better at managing ESG factors will either improve returns or reduce risk, making sustainable investments a good deal.

-However, there is still work to be done in quantifying climate-related financial information and the latest research shows that investors care more about sustainability than business executives are currently communicating.
+Sustainable investments is invested capital directed to companies that work with improving ESG performance.
+The latest research shows that investors care more about sustainability than business executives are currently communicating.
+However, there is still work to be done in quantifying climate-related financial information.
 Check out our overview of what investors prioritize and how businesses can mitigate a mismatch between investors’ interest and executive communication.

 What ESG factors do investors care about most?

+When making a sustainable investment, investors want to evaluate how well the company performs in each aspect of ESG.
 Though every aspect of ESG plays a critical role in improving the sustainability and long-term valuation of a company, according to a recent article by Greenbiz, investors are most interested in risk and good governance.
 These areas contribute to lower-risk and longer-term value creation.
-In addition and unsurprisingly, investors care most about how sustainable growth improves financial performance.
+In addition and unsurprisingly, investors care most about how sustainable growth improves financial performance when making an investment.
 Therefore, companies that a.) communicate their ESGs in relation to material risks and government systems with b.) quantifiable insights on how their sustainability strategy saves costs, expands market share, and drives revenue growth are most likely to attract investors’ attention.

-Another aspect that investors take into account is how highly a company ranks on specific ESG ratings.
+Another aspect of sustainable investments that investors take into account is how highly a company ranks on specific ESG ratings.
 According to SustainAbility’s report, CDP and RobecoSAM were perceived to have the highest quality ratings in relation to ESGs.
-This means investors check how companies rank according to these ratings in order to determine how attractive a company is from an ESG perspective.
+This means investors check how companies rank according to these ratings in order to determine how attractive a company is from an ESG perspective and whether it's truly a sustainable investment or not.
 Check out how other ratings ranked in terms of quality, and thus, popularity:

 The graph above shows which ESG ratings are most highly rated for their quality (blue) according to respondents.
 Source: SustainAbility